argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 At present there are some initiatives that are being considered which could enhance the usability and adoption of Image Updater with users in the future, some of which have been mentioned in this proposal already:

 1. Support for opening pull requests to source repositories and honoring rollbacks - At present Image Updater directly commits manifest updates to the target branch when git write-back is configured.
 However, if status information about the last conducted update and version updated to is available, Image Updater could use that information to potentially support creating pull requests (and not spam pull requests) and also not continuously try to upgrade to a new image version if an application has been rolled back.
+This is a feature that has been requested by users of the Image Updater.
+There are a number of use cases that would benefit from Pull request support in Image Updater, such as ones needing all changes to go through PRs as opposed to direct commits, requirments to run CI checks on PRs before merging image updates, rejecting PRs that try to pull in faulty images etc, among others.
+There are already some ideas for how this could be implemented.
+This would make for a great value-add as a future enhancement to the Image Updater's functionality.

 2. Change Image updater operational model to become webhook aware - At present the updater polls the configured image registries periodically to detect new available versions of images.
 In the future Image Updater would need to be able to support webhooks so that it can move to a pub/sub model and updates can be triggered as soon as a qualifying image version is found.